 Most full-service restaurants can accommodate groups between six and 12 people with enough advanced warning.
 That means making a reservation is key, which may require someone from the party actually calling the restaurant and providing pertinent details, including if the group is celebrating something special or a person attending has a serious food allergy the kitchen should be aware of to help staff prepare.
 Some restaurants may require a deposit up front to hold a group reservation, and most will add at least 20-percent gratuity to the final bill for parties of six or more people.
 It’s also highly advised (and just good restaurant etiquette) to have one person within the group designated to pay the bill and then work out who pays how much and to whom later or to tell the server upon their arrival at the table how the check will be split at the end of the meal.

 Atlanta includes dozens upon dozens of great restaurants, ranging from laidback and casual to super fancy with access to a sommelier, that can accommodate large groups in the evenings.
-Here are six Atlanta restaurants to consider for a nice evening out with a group of friends, some with a chef’s table experience or semi-private and private dining areas.
+Here are six Atlanta restaurants (and one supper club experience) to consider for a nice evening out with a group of friends, some with chefs tables or semi-private and private dining areas.

 Atlas — Buckhead

 For a true fine dining experience in Atlanta, few restaurants rival the sophistication (and food) found at Atlas inside the St. Regis Hotel in Buckhead.
 Dress to impress here and choose from the tasting menu with wine pairings or select dishes to share with the table from the a la carte menu.
 Atlas can accommodate smaller groups of 10 to 12 people in semi-private dining areas throughout the restaurant with prix fixe menus, including in the library and the dining room.
 Groups seeking extra special attention should reserve the chef’s table near the kitchen.
-Pop over to the Garden Room bar, part of Atlas, for after-dinner drinks.
 Reservations required.
 Dress code.
 Valet parking.

 Le Bon Nosh — Buckhead